 - When you’re done with the call, tap End call .

-- To answer the call, drag the white circle to the green circle when your phone is locked, or tap Answer.
+- To answer the call, swipe the white circle to the top of the screen when your phone is locked, or tap Answer.

-- To reject the call, drag the white circle to the red circle when your phone is locked, or tap Dismiss.
+- To reject the call, swipe the white circle to the bottom of the screen when your phone is locked, or tap Dismiss.

-- To reject the call and send a text message to the caller, swipe to Message .
+- To reject the call and send a text message to the caller, swipe up from the Message icon .